Central Texas Turnpike System, Texas, USA

 Bridgefarmer & Associates provided quality assurance for the design process on SH 130.
 OTHON, Landtech Consultants and Terra-Mar were consultant engineers to the design project.
 Atkins-Benham was contracted to support signalisation and traffic control for the design quality control team.

 VMS provided asset management operations.
-Project advisers include: Dan Rauscher; Locke Liddell Sapp; Nossaman, Guthner, Knox & Elliott LLP; HDR Inc; PBS&J Inc; HNTB Inc; and TC&B Inc.
+Project advisers include: Dan Rauscher; Locke Liddell Sapp; Nossaman, Guthner, Knox & Elliott; HDR; PBS&J; HNTB; and TC&B.

-The SH 45 north will extend from Ridgeline Boulevard which is west of US 183 heading east toward the SH 130.
-The road will have four lanes and will have interchanges at US 183, Loop 1, I-35 and SH 130.
+The SH 45 north extends from Ridgeline Boulevard, which is west of US 183 heading east towards the SH 130.
+The road has four lanes and has interchanges at US 183, Loop 1, I-35 and SH 130.
 The eastern and western portions of SH 45 north from Loop 1 to RM 620 opened in the third quarter of 2006.

 The final part of SH 45N was finally opened in spring 2007.
 This part of the road system now provides relief of congestion on Loop 1 and other surrounding roadways by giving a better route between northern Travis and southern Williamson counties.